-Pension/OPEB related changes noted in the above table reflect an overall decrease in deferred outflows and deferred inflows.
-The increase in the net pension liability and decrease in the net OPEB liability represent the Educational Service Center's proportionate share of the unfunded benefits.
+Pension/OPEB related changes noted in the above table reflect an overall increase in deferred outflows and decrease in deferred inflows.
+The increase in the net pension asset and the net pension liability and the decrease in the net OPEB liability represent the Educational Service Center's proportionate share of the unfunded benefits.
 As indicated previously, changes in pension benefits, contribution rates, return on investments, and actuarial assumptions all affect the balance of the net pension/OPEB liability (asset).